George HW Bush’s Socks Will Pay Tribute To His WWII Service As A Navy Pilot

 — Jim McGrath (@jgm41) December 3, 2018

-The former president enlisted in the Navy immediately after turning 18 and graduating from high school at Philips Academy Andover.
-He received his officer’s commission and began serving at the age of 18, which could make him the Navy’s youngest pilot.
+The former president enlisted in the Navy immediately after turning 18, graduating from high school at Philips Academy Andover.
+He received his officer’s commission and began serving at the age of 18, and was — at one point — the U.S. Navy’s youngest pilot, per the Independent.

 Bush died at the age of 94 on November 30, 2018.